 Should supporting documents be certified?

 Supporting documents must be an exact copy of originals.
-In some circumstances you may need to provide certified copies of original documents, in which case you will be contacted by the University.
+In some circumstances you may be required to provide certified copies of original documents, in which case you will be contacted by the University.

 What if supporting documents are not in English?